-3 Bypass the Automatic Pitch Correction effect, and start playback.
+- 1 Choose File > Open, navigate to the Lesson04 folder, and open the file OriginalVocal.wav.
+Don't start playback yet. - 2 Click an effect insert's right arrow, and choose Time and Pitch > Automatic Pitch Correction. - 3 Bypass the Automatic Pitch Correction effect, and start playback.
 Observe the correction meter on the right: The red band indicates how far off the pitch is from the ideal.
 When the meter moves up, the pitch is sharp.
 When the meter moves down (see screen shot), the pitch is flat.
 A centered meter indicates that the vocal is on pitch.

-- The Scale and Key options define the notes to which pitch should be corrected.
-For example, with a C major scale, the notes will be corrected to C, D, E, F, G, A, and B. However, to use this option, you need to know a vocal's correct scale and key; choose these from the Scale and Key drop-down menus.
-If you do not know the Scale and Key choose Chromatic from the Scale drop-down menu, which simply corrects to the nearest semitone.
+- 4 You need to know a vocal's correct scale and key to use the Scale and Key options; choose these from the Scale and Key drop-down menus.
+If you do not know the Scale and Key, choose Chromatic from the Scale drop-down menu, which simply corrects to the nearest semitone.
 (The vocal is in D but uses a flatted 7th note that is not part of the major scale.
 So, choose Chromatic instead.)
-In most cases, Chromatic will do the job. - Set the Sensitivity slider to 200 to correct all notes.
+In most cases, Chromatic will do accurate correction. - Set the Sensitivity slider to 200 to correct all notes.
 At lower Threshold settings, notes that are off-pitch by more than the pitch threshold will be unaffected. - Start playback with Automatic Pitch Correction still bypassed.
 It's a good idea to loop this example so you don't have to keep clicking Play.
 Listen for a few iterations of the loop, and then enable the effect. - 7 Note how all the notes are on pitch.
-To compare, either bypass the effect or move the Sensitivity Fader to 0. - 8 Move the Attack slider to 10.
+To compare, either bypass the effect or move the Sensitivity Fader to 0. - Move the Attack slider to 10.
 This produces the fastest response, so the Automatic Pitch Correction will attempt to pitch-correct the vibrato.
 You'll hear a warbling sound, so use a slow enough setting to allow the vibrato to change pitch naturally.
-A setting of 2 to 4 is a good compromise between correcting pitch rapidly on sustained notes but not affecting vibrato. - Change the scale to Minor and Key to D. You'll hear the vocal take on a more minor quality as notes are shifted to the appropriate pitches for a minor scale. - Note: As for the remaining Automatic Pitch Correction parameters, Reference Channel is useful only with stereo files.
-It chooses the channel from which the pitch profile should be calculated.
-FFT size trades off more accuracy (larger numbers) for faster response (smaller numbers).
-Calculation A4 sets the frequency in Hertz for the note A. In the United States 440 is the standard, but this can be different in other countries and with some types of music.
+A setting of 2-4 is a good compromise between correcting pitch rapidly on sustained notes but not affecting vibrato.